What are Keys and KeyWays (Shaft Key)?

 Let’s get started!

-The primary function of keys and keyways is to make up keyed joints to secure the hub and shaft so that relative movement between a power transmitting shaft and attached component won’t occur.
+The primary function of keys and keyways is to make up keyed joints to secure the hub and shaft so that relative movement between a power-transmitting shaft and an attached component won’t occur.

 A keyed joint often allows relative axial movement between the components.
 This key prevents relative rotation between the two parts and may enable torque transmission.